siddhantkhanna/jquery-lava-menu-plugin/README.md

-# Jquery based blob over menu
+# 3 Jquery based plugins
-This is a jquery plugin which takes ul li based nav and creates a blob over the menu items that follows the mouse along the menu.
+Three simple jquery plugins that beginners can find very useful for their websites.